What is the difference between Beam and Grin?

 Beam can be bought on more than 20 exchanges and due to its identity, can be mined in an individual mode or via a mining pool.
 The full list of exchanges offering Beam can be found on our Homepage.

-Beam will support around 17 transactions per second.
+Thanks to the Mimblewimble protocol, Beam supports around 17 transactions per second.
 While this number is higher than Bitcoin and other existing privacy coins, it is important to emphasize that it is not high enough to use Beam as a means of exchange.
-In the future, it will be possible to improve transaction throughout by using a second layer out-of-chain solution such as Lightning, Thunderella or similar.
+In the future, it will be possible to improve transaction throughput by using a second layer out-of-chain solution such as Lightning, Thunderella or similar.
 Then you should be able to pay for your lattes with beams.
 Until then, Beam’s primary use case is store of value rather than day-to-day payments.

 In Beam, one block will be created approximately every minute.
 Each block will contain around 1,000 transactions.